masongrizchel/masongrizchel.github.io/index.md

 > "Sapiens qui prospicit" - Personal Mantra

 <justify> Hello, and welcome to my website!
-I’m Rizchel, an MSc Physics (candidate) dedicated to exploring the cosmos’ vastness!
-Also, I'm a former Artificial Intelligence Officer </justify>
+I’m Rizchel, an MSc Physics (candidate) dedicated to exploring the universe under radio frequency!
+I'm a former Artificial Intelligence Officer and currently a Data Science advocate. </justify>

 <center> Literally me overthinking about overthinking </center>

 <center><img src="./assets/img/thinker.jpg" width="75%"></center>

-<justify> Here, I'll share my latest discoveries and thoughts on cutting-edge developments in the field.
-Discover the developments in my life, whether they involve personal experiences, professional endeavors, or lessons to learn and draw inspiration from.
-This includes my academic endeavors.
-I'd like you to please join me on this exciting journey of cosmic exploration, and feel free to contact me with any questions or comments.
-Let us unlock the possibility of pushing the boundaries of knowledge! </justify>
+<justify> I'm sharing more of my professional and academic background on this website.
+I will also showcase some of the work that I have been doing and am currently working on, which includes my academic and professional endeavors.
+I'd like you to please join me on this journey, and feel free to contact me with any questions or comments. </justify>

 <center> My initial measurement procedures (attempts only) </center>